AlexVanMeegen/CNS2019_NEST_Tutorial/part2_snakemake/README.md

 * `config_full.yaml`: configuration file for the snakemake worflow corresponding to the above figure
 * `graph.png`: visualization of the snakemake workflow
 * `Snakefile`: snakemake workflow file
-* `scripts/simulateBrunel.py`: script to simulate a Brunel network (naive implementation)
+* `scripts/simulateBrunel.py`: script to simulate a Brunel network
-* `scripts/simulateBrunelModular.py`: script to simulate a Brunel network (modular implementation)
 * `scripts/plotPhaseDiagram.py`: script to plot the phase diagram of the Brunel network